FaithTiliki/Faithtiliki.github.io/README.md

 Data Retrieval (SELECT): Queried and extracted specific information from the database.

-Data Aggregation (SUM, COUNT): Calculated totals, such as sales and quantities, and counted records to analyze data trends.
+Data Aggregation (MIN, MAX, AVG, COUNT): Calculated totals and counted records to analyze data.

 Data Filtering (WHERE, BETWEEN, OR, LIKE, AND): Applied filters to select relevant data, including filtering by ranges and lists.